therealgman2016/Blackjack/README.md

 Payout bets:
     If not Blackjack:
-        If player lost, player pays that amount to dealer (loses amount from balance) If dealer lost, dealera pays that amount to player If Blackjack:
+        If player lost, player pays that amount to dealer (loses amount from balance) If dealer lost, dealer pays that amount to player If Blackjack:
         If player lost, player pays 150% of that bet to dealer If dealer lost, dealer pays 150% of that bet to player